OpenZWave/Thrift4OZW/README-ThriftServerCreator.txt

 The produced C++ server file will probably still need some manual tweaking, but that's up to the quality of the library's API.
-In my case (the OpenZWave library), I only had to write some 15 lines of extra code for 3 methods with "peculiar" arguments, like iterating over a pointer array to fill in a std::vector
+In my case (the OpenZWave library), I only had to write some 15 lines of extra code for 3 methods with "peculiar" arguments, like iterating over a pointer array to fill in a vector of int's.

 For instance, there's the "Manager::GetNodeNeighbors" method:
 (uint32 GetNodeNeighbors( uint32 const _homeId, uint8 const _nodeId, uint8** _nodeNeighbors );